Aetia (Callimachus): Transmission

-The Aetia disappeared from circulation in the 13th century; two centuries later, Florentine scholar Poliziano sought to reconstruct the text from brief quotations found in other classical works.
+The Aetia disappeared from circulation in the 13th century; two centuries later, the Florentine scholar Poliziano sought to reconstruct the text from brief quotations found in other classical works.
 Although restoration efforts have continued since, a breakthrough was only achieved after the discovery in 1898 of the Oxyrhynchus Papyri in Egypt.
 Hence, the 20th century saw the publication of many fragments of the poem recovered from papyrus scraps found at Oxyrhynchus, culminating in 1976 with the publication of the substantial Victory of Berenice fragment.
 Together with the diegeseis, a collection of prose summaries, these fragments have allowed scholars to form a fairly comprehensive overview of the poem.

 Reception

 Like all poems by Callimachus, the Aetia was read and studied widely by Roman poets of the Republic and early empire.
 Their interaction was most sustained in the Augustan era.
 Announcing his attention to be a "Roman Callimachus" in the prologue to his fourth book, the elegist Propertius introduced aetiological material evoking the story of Acontius and Cydippe into his love poems.
 The Fasti, a didactic poem about the Roman calendar by Ovid, has, in the words of classicist Alessandro Barchiesi, "the strongest claim to be a full-scale imitation of the Aetia".
 However, not all Roman commentators held favourable views of the work: the epigrammatist Martial dedicated a poem (10.4) to the sentiment that the Aetia, with its obscure mythological content, was irrelevant to contemporary Roman life.